habibanalytics/Towards-Data-Science/Weeks/Week 1.md

 It's a great course that teaches you the basics of programming, Underlying structure of the computer, how the computer thinks, how the computer works with the programs etc.
 The things I learned in  this course were mainly Focusing around variables, if else statements, loops, try except.

-## Practice

-I came across a website called [w3resource](https://www.w3resource.com/python-exercises/) that has a lot of problem questions in which I can practice python.

-The problem was that the first page almost has 150 programs to solve which is too much.

-So I opened up  the first [page](https://www.w3resource.com/python-exercises/python-basic-exercises.php) and sorted the programs topic wise.

-To practice Python I will highly recommend [hackerrank](hackerrank.com) because hackerrank is a very good platform to work on your coding skills.
-For me I have worked on the [hackerrank/algorithm](https://www.hackerrank.com/domains/algorithms) section a lot in the past and enhanced my programming skills in many ways.

-It took me a while to get along with hackerrank.
-But Once I Started, now it has become a daily habit.
-Everyday I will pick up  a problem from hackerrank and I will try to solve it.
-Sometimes it takes me 30 minutes but sometimes it can take me one to two hours to solve a certain problem.
-Everyday I will learn something new.

-For this past week I spent 3 hours on coding, and 2 hours watching video lectures daily.

 ## Reading
 I read the following pages frrom the [python tutorial](https://docs.python.org/3/tutorial/) site